proksid/kubernetes-learner/Kubernetes.md

 > 3. `kubectl explain ds`
 >
 > Validation:
-> 4. `kubectl get ds test-ds --show-labels`
+> 1. `kubectl get ds test-ds --show-labels`
-> 5. `kubectl get pod -A -l test-ds=test-label -o wide`
+> 2. `kubectl get pod -A -l test-ds=test-label -o wide`
+>
+> Search patterns: *daemonset*

 ### Concepts

 The *DaemonSet* is a workload resource for running **exactly one Pod instance on each node** (or on a **selected group of nodes**).
 It’s typically used for **cluster-level agents** and **node-local services** such as logging, monitoring, networking, and storage daemons.
-The binding mechanism to the Nodes is the same as for the user
+The binding mechanism to the Nodes is the same as for the user.
 1. *DaemonSet* controller creates *spec.affinity.nodeAffinity* within the [Pod template](#232-affinity-node-label-pod-affinity) context.
 2. *DaemonSet* controller adds a special set of tolerations within the [Pod template](#231-taints-node--tolerations-pod) context to run its Pod on Nodes that are marked unschedulable for application Pods.
 3. Scheduler assigns *nodeName* within the [Pod template](#234-nodename) context.